 The safe use of social media and the internet will also be covered in other subjects where relevant.

-The school will use assemblies and half termly online safety lessons to raise pupils' awareness of the dangers that can be encountered online and may also invite speakers to talk to pupils about this.
+The school will use assemblies and weekly online safety inputs to raise pupils' awareness of the dangers that can be encountered online and may also invite speakers to talk to pupils about this.